 Examples include Magma Galley Pots and Pans and a collapsible bucket.
 Check out How To Free Up Space in Your Galley for more information on the Magma pots and pans.

 19. Have regular culling sessions.

-At least twice a year we go through all our cupboards and cabinets getting rid of anything that we haven’t used in the last six months.
-We give anything that still works to a local charity and trash anything that’s broken or ruined.
-If you’re in an area with many cruisers there’s usually a daily VHF net where cruisers offer ‘Treasures Of The Bilge’.
-You can announce your treasures and often make a bit of money from them.
+At least twice a year, we go through all our cupboards and cabinets, getting rid of anything that we haven’t used in the last six months.
+We give anything that still works to a local charity and trash anything broken or ruined.
+If you’re in an area with many cruisers, there’s usually a daily VHF net where cruisers offer ‘Treasures Of The Bilge’.
+You can announce your treasures and often make some money from them.

-20. Avoid any kind of storage unit that has metal or metal zippers.
+20. Avoid any kind of storage unit with metal or metal zippers.

 Bags with metal zippers will either corrode open or closed.
-Keep this in mind for toiletries, First Aid bags, and large canvas storage bags.
-If it has a metal zipper it will soon be a corroded metal zipper!
+Remember this for toiletries, First Aid bags, and large canvas storage bags.
+It will soon be a corroded metal zipper if it has a metal zipper!

 What boat organization ideas do you have?